MY PROFILE TAB

 Organizational information is important for understanding data origins and aggregating records across large or federated organizations.
 It is also used when searching the GIS Inventory Directory.
 List your organization's web site and all application areas relevant to your organization.

-The Systems Profile is where you document important information regarding your general data production, maintenance and publishing environment.
-This includes snapshot characteristics of:
+The Systems Profile is where you document important information regarding your general data production, maintenance, and publishing environment.
+It is CRITICAL that you provide the URL to your Internet mapping site, etc.

 Your organization's policies communicate under what circumstances and conditions you make your data available.
-Due to the high variability in organizational policies related to GIS data, this is an important aspect to document to communicate data access paths.
+Due to the variability in organizational policies related to GIS data, this is an important aspect to document to communicate.

 You may also see selections for additional state questions for the states in which you are registered.
 Not all states have unique questions.